StuteeG/VINS-Project/Forms/Ayush/readme.md

-plan of care is pending
+plan of care is changed